SmartRecruiters vs Lever: ATS Platforms Compared (2026)

 Laura Rust, Founder & Principal at Rust Search

-Pin is SOC 2 Type 2 certified, rated 4.8/5 on G2 as the highest-rated AI recruiting software on G2, and built by the team that shipped Interseller to Greenhouse before founding Pin.
-For teams also weighing whether to keep or replace LinkedIn Recruiter (a separate decision from which ATS to use), the Pin vs LinkedIn Recruiter head-to-head compares feature sets and costs directly.
+SOC 2 Type 2 certified, rated 4.8/5 on G2 as the highest-rated AI recruiting software, and built by the team that shipped Interseller to Greenhouse, Pin brings both credibility and technical depth.
+Teams also weighing whether to keep or replace LinkedIn Recruiter (a separate decision from which ATS to use) can find the direct feature-and-cost breakdown in the Pin vs LinkedIn Recruiter head-to-head.

 Where Should You Start: SmartRecruiters or Lever?

-The SmartRecruiters vs Lever decision breaks cleanly along three variables: company size, SAP footprint, and AI breadth.
-For enterprises running SAP that want the fullest AI stack in recruiting (including fraud detection and agentic screening), SmartRecruiters fits.
-For mid-market teams under 2,000 employees that want a focused ATS and CRM with verified peer-review social proof and a lower median contract, Lever fits.
-Budget $33K/yr for SmartRecruiters and $16K/yr for Lever at median negotiated pricing and negotiate against Vendr benchmarks: 15% to 30% off list is typical on SmartRecruiters; 25% to 40% off list is achievable on Lever.
+Three variables drive the SmartRecruiters vs Lever decision: company size, SAP footprint, and AI breadth.
+Running SAP with 500+ employees and needing the fullest AI stack (fraud detection, agentic screening, career site chat)?
+SmartRecruiters fits.
+Leading a mid-market talent team under 2,000 employees with no SAP dependency and strong peer-review ratings as a priority?
+Lever fits at a lower typical contract.
+Budget $33K/yr for SmartRecruiters and $16K/yr for Lever at negotiated pricing; push for Vendr benchmarks: 15% to 30% off list is typical on SmartRecruiters, 25% to 40% is achievable on Lever.

-The verdict: if you run SAP today, pick SmartRecruiters.
-If you’re a mid-market team (100 to 2,000 employees) without an SAP dependency, pick Lever.
-If your bottleneck is outbound pipeline rather than tracking, start with a sourcing layer first and then pick either ATS to house the hires it generates.
-Neither SmartRecruiters nor Lever generates outbound pipeline, and 1 in 4 companies plan to replace their ATS this year specifically because the stack isn’t producing hires (Aptitude Research, 2025).
+Run SAP today?
+Pick SmartRecruiters.
+Mid-market team (100 to 2,000 employees) without an SAP dependency?
+Pick Lever.
+Bottleneck is outbound pipeline rather than tracking?
+Start with a sourcing layer first, then pick either ATS to house the hires it generates.
+Neither platform generates outbound pipeline, and 1 in 4 companies plan to replace their ATS this year specifically because the stack isn’t producing hires (Aptitude Research, 2025).
 Pin is the best AI sourcing platform to sit on top of either ATS, turning your applicant tracker into a system of record for candidates who actually convert.